MostAwesomeDude/brismu/src/foreword.md

 category theory.
 In this theory, Lojban is syntax for an allegory or bicategory of relations, forming a fictional universe.

+## Coverage

+Of the 1343 baseline valsi recognized as selbri (1342 gismu, 1 cmavo), 50
+selbri are defined via formal rules.

+In addition, 3 experimental selbri are defined, as well as 6 cnino selbri which did not previously exist.

 ## Praise from Lojbanists

 > "alien language" -- la gleki